-- A liberal change-of-control definition that could result in vesting of awards by any trigger other than a full double trigger; - > If the plan would permit repricing or cash buyout of underwater options or SARs without shareholder approval; - If the plan is a vehicle for problematic pay practices or a pay-for-performance misalignment; -) If the plan is estimated to be excessively dilutive to shareholders' holdings; or - If any other plan features or company practices are deemed detrimental to shareholder interests; examples may include (but are not limited to), on a case-by-case basis, tax gross-ups related to plan awards, provision for reload options (though not the granting of reload options under a plan previously approved by shareholders), or provision for transferability of stock options to third-party financial institutions without shareholder approval.
+- A liberal change-of-control definition that could result in vesting of awards by any trigger other than a full double trigger; - If the plan would permit repricing or cash buyout of underwater options or SARs without shareholder approval; - If the plan is a vehicle for problematic pay practices or a pay-for-performance misalignment; - If the plan is estimated to be excessively dilutive to shareholders' holdings;

+- If the plan contains an evergreen (automatic share replenishment) feature; or - If any other plan features or company practices are deemed detrimental to shareholder interests examples may include (but are not limited to), on a case-by-case basis, tax gross-ups related to plan awards or change-in-control excise taxes, provision for reload options (whether or not included in a prior approved plan), or provision for transferability of stock options to third-party financial institutions without shareholder approval.

-43. When will repricing or cash buyout provisions constitute an overriding factor?
+41. When will repricing or cash buyout provisions constitute an overriding factor?

 If the plan would permit repricing of options/SARs without shareholder approval - either by expressly permitting it (for NYSE and NASDAQ listed companies) or by not prohibiting it when the company has a history of repricing (for non-listed companies) - this will constitute an overriding factor.
-The following are examples of typical repricing provisions that would be considered an overriding factor:
+The following non-exhaustive list shows typical repricing provisions that would be considered an overriding factor:

-- The direct exercise price reduction of outstanding stock options; - > The cancellation of an outstanding stock options in exchange for the grant of a new stock options with a lower exercise price; - > The cancellation of underwater options in exchange for stock awards; or - Cash buyouts of underwater options.
+- The direct exercise price reduction of outstanding stock options; - The cancellation of an outstanding stock options in exchange for the grant of a new stock options with a lower exercise price; - The cancellation of underwater options in exchange for stock awards; or - Cash buyouts of underwater options.

-44. When may a pay-for-performance misalignment have an adverse recommendation implication for the equity plan proposal?
+42. When may a pay-for-performance misalignment have an adverse recommendation implication for the equity plan proposal?

-ISS may recommend a vote against the equity plan proposal if the plan is determined to be a vehicle for pay-for-performance misalignment.
+ISS may recommend a vote against the equity plan proposal if the plan is determined to be a vehicle for pay-forperformance misalignment.
 This determination is case-by-case and considerations include, but are not limited to:

-- Severity of the pay-for-performance misalignment; - Whether problematic equity grant practices are driving the misalignment; and/or - > Whether equity plan awards have been heavily concentrated to the CEO and/or the other NEOs (as opposed to the plan being considered broad-based).
+- Severity of the pay-for-performance misalignment; - Whether problematic equity grant practices are driving the misalignment; and/or - Whether equity plan awards have been heavily concentrated to the CEO and/or the other NEOs (as opposed to the plan being considered broad-based).

 In determining whether the equity plan is broad-based, ISS examines the 3-year average concentration ratio for equity awards made to the CEO and other NEOs.
 ISS may not consider a plan to be broad-based if the 3-year average concentration ratio of grants exceeds 30% for the CEO or 60% for all NEOs, including the CEO.
-Note that problems identified in any of the three above factors may have an adverse implication for the equity plan proposal vote recommendation, depending on the severity of the issues.
+Note that problems identified in any of the three above factors may have an adverse recommendation implication for the equity plan proposal, depending on the severity of the issues.

-45. When will excessive dilution have an adverse recommendation implication for the equity plan proposal?
+43. When will excessive dilution have an adverse recommendation implication for the equity plan proposal?